What is the Colorado Health Access Survey?

 What is NORC?

 NORC at The University of Chicago is a nonprofit social science research organization.
-It has been contracted by CHI to conduct the 2023 Colorado Health Access Survey.
+CHI has contracted with NORC to conduct the Colorado Health Access Survey since 2020.

 How is the state of Colorado involved?

-The Colorado Department of Health Care Policy & Financing, the Colorado Department of Human Services, the Behavioral Health Administration, the Colorado Department of Public Health & Environment, the Office of eHealth Innovation, and the Colorado Department of Labor & Employment sponsored questions on the 2023 survey.
+The Colorado Department of Health Care Policy and Financing, the Colorado Department of Public Health and Environment, the Office of eHealth Innovation, and the Colorado Department of Labor and Employment sponsored questions on the 2025 survey.
+The Colorado Division of Insurance also provided general sponsorship of the survey.
 These agencies use CHAS data to inform their work.
+They receive only aggregate data on their sponsored questions.
+No federal governmental agency directly sponsors the CHAS.
 Your decision to participate will not affect your relationship with any state or federal agency, and these groups will not have access to identifiable data from the survey.

 Who do I contact if I still have questions?

-If you have questions or comments about the survey, please email Lindsey Whittington, Policy Analyst, at whittingtonl@coloradohealthinstitute.org.
+If you have questions or comments about the survey, please email Lindsey Whittington, Principal Investigator, at CHAS@coloradohealthinstitute.org.

-PLEASE NOTE: The Colorado Health Access Survey will never make unsolicited calls as part of this survey, will never try to sell you anything, and will never ask for a donation.
+PLEASE NOTE: The Colorado Health Institute or NORC will never make unsolicited calls, will never try to sell you anything, and will never ask for a donation as part of Colorado Health Access Survey.
 Nobody will ask you for any credit card, bank account, or social security number information.
 If you are contacted by anybody requesting this information, do not share it and contact the appropriate authorities.